TekisasuEngine/mesa/src/amd/compiler/README-ISA.md

 Since GFX10+ these are fully independent of each other, A16 controls 16 bit addresses and G16 opcodes 16 bit derivatives.
 A16 without G16 uses 32 bit derivatives.

-## POPS collision wave ID argument (GFX9-10.3)

-The 2020 RDNA and RDNA 2 ISA references contain incorrect offsets and widths of the fields of the "POPS collision wave ID" SGPR argument.

-According to the code generated for Rasterizer Ordered View usage in Direct3D, the correct layout is:

-* [31]: Whether overlap has occurred.
-* [29:28] (GFX10+) / [28] (GFX9): ID of the packer the wave should be associated
-  with.
-* [25:16]: Newest overlapped wave ID.
-* [9:0]: Current wave ID.

-## RDNA3 `v_pk_fmac_f16_dpp`

-"Table 30.
-Which instructions support DPP" in the RDNA3 ISA documentation has no exception for VOP2 `v_pk_fmac_f16`.
-But like all other packed math opcodes, DPP does not function in practice.
-RDNA1 and RDNA2 support `v_pk_fmac_f16_dpp`.

 # Hardware Bugs

 ## SMEM corrupts VCCZ on SI/CI